Genivia/ugrep/README.md

                   has been found.

            -R, --dereference-recursive
-                  Recursively read all files under each directory.
-Follow symbolic links to files and directories, unlike -r.
+                  Recursively read all files under each directory, following symbolic links to files and directories, unlike -r.

            -r, --recursive
                   Recursively read all files under each directory, following